 Transfers and exchanges

-Most Housing Executive or housing association tenants can request to transfer or exchange their property for alternative social housing.
+Most Housing Executive and housing association tenants can request a transfer.

-• If you are already a tenant of the Housing Executive or a housing association and you want to move to another social housing property you can apply for a transfer.
+If you are already a tenant of the Housing Executive or a housing association and you want to move to another social housing property you can ask for a transfer.

-If you require emergency temporary accommodation please call:
+If you require emergency temporary accommodation you should contact us directly, please call:

 • tel: 03448 920 900 during office hours or

-We will not consider your request for a transfer if:
+Your landlord will not usually consider your request for a transfer if:

 • you have been living in your home for less than two years